hlandete/tv-shows-explorer/README.md

 Project built on React to find and navigate through tv shows

+You can check working live project in codesandbox: https://codesandbox.io/p/sandbox/charming-borg-uxec3
 ## Installation

 We need to have node and npm installed.